-Trust recognises the importance of encouraging self-responsibility in its learners.
+The Trust recognises the importance of encouraging self-responsibility in its learners.
 However, we feel that quality care often requires the balancing of apparently contradictory positions.
 The needs, desires and rights of individuals to carry or hold essential medicines about their person conflicts with expectations of safety.
-Trust has therefore adopted the position that consideration for the safety of all will take precedence over the individual's rights considering the dangers inherent in the misuse of prescribed medication.
+The Trust has therefore adopted the position that consideration for the safety of all will take precedence over the individual's rights considering the dangers inherent in the misuse of prescribed medication.

 No learners will be permitted to carry or hold essential medicines about the person, with the exception of relief (blue) inhalers.
-The need or desire to self- administer essential medicine under adult supervision would however be considered by Trust as part of the health care planning process.
+The need or desire to self- administer essential medicine under adult supervision would however be considered by the Trust as part of the health care planning process.
 Similarly, requests for a learner to carry their own inhaler would be considered at this time.

-With respect of the above Trust recognises the importance of working in partnership with the learner, parents or carers and the Trust Lead for Health, safety and premises.
+With respect of the above, the Trust recognises the importance of working in partnership with the learner, parents or carers.